Holland America Line announces Volendam and Zaandam return dates for May 2022

 The Zuiderdam will make the Grand World Voyage in 2023

-SeattleAt August 25, 2021 / CNW / – Passengers looking to get back to sea on their favorite Holland America Line can expect a restart date May 2022 NOT.
+SeattleAt 25 August 2021 / PRNewswire / – Passengers looking to get back to sea on their favorite Holland America Line can expect a restart date May 2022 NOT.
 Volendam At Zaandam.
 The ships will join Eurodam, KoningsdamAt New Amsterdam, New Statendam, Rotterdam At Zuiderdam, which has been returned to service or which must sail November 2021.

 Netherlands America line Both ships will restart in May when Volendam go explore North Europe At Zaandam will come back to Canada/ New England region.
 With these new start dates, Grand World Voyage, Grand South America and Antarctica Voyage will be inactive in 2022 and resume in 2023.